elizabeth-fw/GEE_Cloud_Masking/README.md

 For Sentinel 2 only:
 Buffer Cloud Probability Mask
-  -	Since the additional CLOUDY_PIXEL_PERCENTAGE filter, is not usable metadata in GEE's S2 Cloud Probability band (S2_CloudProb),      the two collections, S2_Harmonized and S2_CloudProb, must be manually aligned.
+  -	Since the additional CLOUDY_PIXEL_PERCENTAGE filter, is not usable metadata in GEE's S2 Cloud Probability band, the two collections, S2_Harmonized and S2_CloudProb, must be manually aligned.
   -	This 'matching' is done by filtering through the times that the S2_Harmonized images are taken to match them each with the time     that the corresponding derived 'Cloud Probability' image was produced.
   -	There is a small difference in time between when these two events (when the S2_Harmonized and the S2_CloudProb images are
     produced) occur.